-The participation rate measures the percentage of people of working age that are part of the labour force (either working or looking for work).
+The participation rate measures the percentage of people of working age (15 years and over) that are part of the labour force (either working or looking for work).

 Why This Matters